vasu31dev/playwright-ts/README.md

 In this example, we're using various functions from LocatorUtils:

 1.  `getLocator(selector: string)`: This function returns a Locator object for the given Xpath or CSS selector.
 The selector parameter is a string representing the Xpath or CSS selector of the element you want to locate.

 2.  `getLocatorByTestId(testId: string)`: This function returns a Locator object for the element with the given test ID.
-The testId parameter is a string representing the test ID of the element you want to locate.
+The testId parameter is a string representing the test ID of the element you want to locate. test ID is a qaid attribute that can be added to any web element in page html. test ID attribute can be configured in `playwright.config.ts` file using `testIdAttribute` property

+        `Ex:  testIdAttribute: 'qa-target'`

+    With this configuration, we can directly pass `qa-target` value directly in `getLocatorByTestId` function without need for any CSS or Xpath

 3.  `getLocatorByText(text: string)`: This function returns a Locator object for the element with the given text.
 The text parameter is a string representing the text of the element you want to locate.

 4.  `getLocatorByRole(role: string)`: This function returns a Locator object for the element with the given ARIA role.
 The role parameter is a string representing the ARIA role of the element you want to locate.

 5.  `getLocatorByLabel(label: string)`: This function returns a Locator object for the element with the given label.
 The label parameter is a string representing the label of the element you want to locate.

 6. These locator functions can also be easily used with Locator operators( `and`, `or`) and filters(`filter`).
 For more information on Locator operators and filter, please refer to [Playwright Locator documentation](https://playwright.dev/docs/locators#filtering-locators)

 Here is some more information about `LocatorUtilis` usage as this is a unique POM design pattern